-Another strand of literature related to this paper concerns venture capitalists, investors that buy equity in early-stage, high-potential, high risk companies, and also give them financial and managerial advice.
-Some studies have found important effects of venture capital on firms' performance indicators (Puri and Zarutskie, 2011; Chemmanur, Krishnan and Nandy, 2011), though not, except in a few cases, specifically on innovation activity (Link, Ruhm and Siegel, 2012).
-Berger and Schaeck (2011) present interesting findings on venture capital financing versus bank credit.
-Analyzing a sample of 524 small and medium-sized firms in Germany, Italy and the UK, they show that firms that initially use venture capital funding have less need for bank financing, and draw the conclusion that banks and venture capitalists are substitutes.
-Even more interestingly, Berger and Schaeck (2011) also find that firms turn to venture capitalists if they deem bank financing unsuitable, indicating that firms are aware of which type of financing best suits their business.
+Another strand of literature related to this paper concerns venture capitalists.
+Some studies have found important effects of venture capital on firms' performance indicators (Puri and Zarutskie, 2011; Chemmanur, Krishnan and Nandy, 2011), though not, except in a few cases, on innovation activity (Link, Ruhm and Siegel, 2012).
+Berger and Schaeck (2011) analyze a sample of small and medium size companies (SMEs) in Germany, Italy and the UK and draw the conclusion that banks and venture capitalists are substitutes; they also find that firms turn to venture capitalists if they deem bank financing unsuitable, indicating that firms are aware of which type of financing best suits their business.

 This paper contributes to this literature in several ways.
-First of all, we try different strategies to make sure that the results can be interpreted as a causal effect of issuing equity on the probability of R&D. Second, we focus on equity issues rather than on equity in the balance-sheet structure; the latter could also increase as a result of retained earnings, i.e. an internal financial source, whereas we concentrate on external finance and specifically on outside equity for the reasons mentioned at the onset of the Introduction.
-Third, unlike most of the studies concerning the US, we consider unlisted firms since we want to understand the general importance of issuing equities independently of stock-exchange listing; as a matter of fact, very few Italian firms are listed (in our sample less than 2 per cent).
-Finally, our dataset includes small firms, which are generally subject to more severe asymmetric information problems and data on which are far harder to collect.
+First of all, unlike most of the previous studies, we consider also unlisted firms since we want to understand the general importance of issuing equities independently of stock-exchange listing; as a matter of fact, very few Italian firms are listed (in our sample less than 2 per cent).
+Secondly, our dataset includes small firms, which are generally subject to more severe asymmetric information problems and data on which are far harder to collect.
+We also focus on equity issues rather than on equity in the balance-sheet structure: the latter could also increase as a result of retained earnings, i.e. an internal financial source, whereas we concentrate on external finance and specifically on outside equity for the reasons mentioned at the onset of the Introduction.
+Finally, we try different strategies to make sure that the results can be interpreted as a causal effect of issuing equity on innovation.